sparkidev0x1D/express-ts-api/README.md

    # src/drivers

-    - Database and other external connections driver pre configured
+    - Database and other external connections

    # src/helpers

-    - helper functions for controllers and data repository
+    - helper functions for controllers and data-repository

    # src/middlewares